jevgenyr/dotfiles/README.md

 Clone `dotfiles` using git.

 ```
-cd ~
-git clone git@github.com:kiasaki/dotfiles.git
+git clone git@github.com:kiasaki/dotfiles.git ~/dotfiles
-cd dotfiles
+cd ~/dotfiles
 ```

-Run `setup.sh` and `osx.sh` and enter password/say yes a few times
+Run `setup.sh` and `setup-osx.sh` and enter password/say yes a few times

 ```
-./osx.sh
+./setup-osx.sh
 ./setup.sh
 ```

-Get Pages, Moom and Hues from the Mac App Store.
+Get Pages, Moom, BreakTime and Hues from the Mac App Store.

 In System Setting, set keyboard modifier key for Caps Lock to Control.

 While in System Setting, set keyboard shortcuts for switching spaces to `Ctrl+Shift+[hl]`.

-Open finder, press `cmd+,` and make sure the sidebar shows only wanted items, then, configure the toolbar to only have path, view mode & search widgets.
+Open finder, press `Cmd+,` and make sure the sidebar shows only wanted items, then, configure the toolbar to only have path, view mode & search widgets.

 Hold shift with the mouse over the dock's resize bar and move it to the left.